TEALSK12/introduction-to-computer-science/docs/bjc_videosuggestions.md/bjcvideosuggestions.md

 	- 	Speedup Issues: Amdahl’s Law 16:42-19:50
 	- 	Background:Threads (Threads of Execution” is a single stream of instruction) 19:55-21:15
 	- 	Speedup Issues:Overhead 21:15-23:50
-	- 	Parallel Programing Example in SNAP BYOB (Race Condition) 23:53-26:50
+	- 	Parallel Programing Example in Snap!
+BYOB (Race Condition) 23:53-26:50
 	- 	Another Concurrency Problem (Deadlock and Livelock) 26:55-29:30
 	- 	Summary “Sea Change” of Computing 29:30 to End